Ahmadh24/Email-Summarizer/README.md

 # Email Summarizer Automation

 A Node.js automation script that summarizes unread emails from your Gmail account and sends a daily summary email.
+Below is an Example!
 ![emailsummary](https://github.com/user-attachments/assets/edb46538-56bd-4679-9729-18abc0d643f0)

 ## Features